-Cantinho do Curuca: This restaurant specialized in seafood and serves the typical dishes of the region.
+Cantinho do Curuca: This restaurant specializes in seafood and serves the typical dishes of the region.

-Muvuca Bar: this beachfront restaurant with outdoor seating is popular between the crab lovers.
+Muvuca Bar: this beachfront restaurant with outdoor seating is popular among the crab lovers.

 At Praia do Meaípe make sure you buy the cocadas (coconut sweets) and artisan chocolates that are sold by the local ladies and also try the famous “bolinho de aipim” (cassava cake) of Zezé.

 There are 3 possible regions to stay in the city.
 Find below the best option for your trip:

 In the central region is where the most structured beaches are located, surrounded by shops, restaurants, kiosks and fairs:

 - Hotel Atlântico: located in front of Praia dos Namorados, has a swimming pool, games room and a restaurant;

 The southern beaches are the most beautiful and this is where Meaípe beach is located, which has the best restaurants and also where the most popular nightclubs are located: